leonmz/Controller/README.md

 ## Deployment
 No deploy, install instruction provided.
-Just used for private research purpose
+Excluded used for private research purpose

 ## Built With